 The game was initially favoured by the military, but over time extended to both commoner and emperor alike.
 This widespread popularity began to verge on obsession, sweeping the nation like a swarm of locusts; professional clubs were formed and spectators turned up in their thousands to see their favourite players.
 One account even describes the case of a man, Xiang Chu, who ignored his doctor’s advice not to play cuju, and died from a hernia as a result.
 Clearly, the frenzied mania of football today is not a unique phenomenon.

 Yet Goldblatt remains unconvinced about FIFA’s assertion that cuju is directly related to football.
-Instead he points to Marn Gook, a ball game played by indigenous Australians for thousands of years and which persisted well into the 19th century, as evidence that the Far East is not alone in its ancient footballing ancestry.
-Marn Gook is largely forgotten, yet is as old as cuju.
+Instead he points to Marn Grook, a ball game played by indigenous Australians for thousands of years and which persisted well into the 19th century, as evidence that the Far East is not alone in its ancient footballing ancestry.
+Marn Grook is largely forgotten, yet is as old as cuju.

 Both games also failed to extend beyond their native homelands, leading to Goldblatt’s conclusion that “neither can claim its [football’s] origins.”
 That is not to say that cuju and Marn Gook do not share similarities with football – that much is undeniable – but rather that they did not directly impact upon the development of football.